sanjithsivajilingam/Urban-Greenspace-Management-System/README.md

-# UrbanGreenSpaceManagementSystem
+# Urban Green Space Management System

+## About
-Prototype of an Urban Green Space Management System
+A Prototype of an Urban Green Space Management System